Swedish Argentines: Scientists

 Among the first Swedes to step ashore in Argentina were Daniel Solander and Anders Sparrman.
 They were disciples of botanist Carl von Linné and accompanied Captain Cook on his world expeditions to pick exotic flowers and record anomalies.
 Several other Nordic scientists were drawn to this area at the beginning of the century.
 Most remembered among them all is the geologist and polar explorer Otto Nordenskjöld who, along with his crew, survived two winters in Antarctica after a shipwreck.
 The Argentine government pulled off a successful rescue expedition in 1903.
 Thousands of people in Buenos Aires celebrated the return of the marine officials and the Swedish scientists.
 Today the vessel used in the rescue, the corvette Uruguay, is a floating museum in Dock 1 of Puerto Madero.

-Gustaf de Laval

-Gustaf de Laval patented the milk separator that separated cream from milk in 1878.
-When former sea captain Erik Adde started marketing the Separadora in Argentina, less than one percent of the cows were being milked.
-Cattle was synonymous with meat and hides and Argentina imported dairy products like butter and cheese from Denmark and France.
-The Swedish inventor spurred the birth of an Argentine dairy industry and the first salted butter to be exported to England was called La Escandinava and was produced by three Swedes.
-The Addes Pavilion at the La Rural Fairground Exhibition in 1886 also showcased Sandvik steel, paper samples and Eskilstuna knives, and marked the kick-off for Swedish exports to Argentina.
-Sweden's industrial giants – Asea (ABB), Ericsson, AGA etc. – were in many cases initially represented by individuals, young entrepreneurs who settled down and set up companies in Buenos Aires, Rosario, Santa Fe and Córdoba.
-In 1900 10% of Argentina's engineers were from Sweden.

 Evert Taube

 For many people in Sweden, Argentina is both a familiar and a mythological place brought to life by the lyrics of the popular singer-songwriter Evert Taube who lived in the South American country for five years between 1910 and 1915.
 Contrary to widespread perceptions, Taube did not work as a gaucho (cowboy) on the Pampas but as a foreman supervising workers who were digging canals designed to prevent flooding on the vast plains.